 The principal and potentially serious toxic effects of azathioprine are hematologic and gastrointestinal.
 Risk of secondary infection and malignancy is also significant.
 Frequency and severity of side effects depend on dose and duration of azathioprine as well as on underlying disease or concomitant therapies.
 Hematologic toxicities and neoplasia were reported more often in renal homograft recipients than in patients using azathioprine for rheumatoid arthritis.

 There are data to support an increased risk of bone marrow aplasia in patients with very low or absent thiopurine methyltransferase (TPMT) activity.
-The majority of the population has high TPMT activity, 11% have moderate activity, and approximately one in 300 persons has very low to no activity.
-The main metabolic pathway of azathioprine, conversion to 6-MP, involves TPMT.
-Limitations in this pathway lead to increased metabolism via alternate pathways.
 In patients with low TPMT activity, there is an increase in 6-thioguanine nucleotide (6-TGN) concentrations, a cytotoxic metabolite which suppresses purine synthesis.
-Despite these findings, bone marrow aplasia has been reported in patients with normal TPMT activity.
+Death associated with pancytopenia has been reported in patients with absent TPMT activity receiving azathioprine.
+Bone marrow aplasia has been reported in patients with normal TPMT activity.

 A 55-year-old male with pompholyx and deficiency of erythrocyte thiopurine methyltransferase experienced pancytopenia coincident with azathioprine therapy.
 Ten weeks after starting azathioprine 100 mg per day, a full blood count (during routine monitoring) showed moderate pancytopenia.
 Azathioprine was discontinued.
 Ten days later he was admitted to the hospital with malaise, lethargy, and deterioration in blood count.
 He was treated with blood and platelet transfusions and discharged eight days later with modest improvement in peripheral blood count.

-Gastrointestinal (GI) side effects have included nausea, vomiting, diarrhea, and anorexia.
-Severe villus, chronic malabsorption syndrome, acute pancreatitis, GI discomfort, and steatorrhea have been reported.
-Vomiting with abdominal pain has been reported with hypersensitivity pancreatitis.
-Case reports of patients with symptoms that imitate viral gastroenteritis (nausea, vomiting, diarrhea, and fever) hours after a single dose of azathioprine have also been reported.
+There have been case reports of patients with symptoms that imitate viral gastroenteritis (nausea, vomiting, diarrhea, and fever) occurring hours after a single dose of azathioprine.

 Transplant patients as well as those with rheumatoid arthritis are often treated with multiple immunosuppressants; therefore, the true risk of neoplasia associated with azathioprine alone has yet to be determined.